Disclaimer: This site uses affiliate links. Learn More.

-Some believe that a more elastic barrel wall is able to produce faster exit speeds.
-In large measure, according to every manufacturer and bat engineer we spoke to, the belief is not true.
-We discussed the topic with every major manufacturer and compile their sentiment, as we understood it, below.
+Some believe that a more elastic barrel wall can produce faster exit speeds.
+In no small measure, according to every manufacturer and bat engineer we spoke to, the belief is not valid.
+We discussed the topic with every major manufacturer and compiled their sentiment, as we understood it, below.

-Bat compression can be a useful tool to estimate the performance of a given bat construction, but taking the compression value without reference will almost never provide an accurate measure of true bat performance.
+Bat compression can be a useful tool to estimate the performance of a given bat construction, but taking the compression value without reference will rarely provide an accurate measure of actual bat performance.

 ~Kyle Hodge, Product Engineer, Axe Bats

 Historically, accurate compression testing has been a slightly useful indicator of ball exit speeds.
-But, non-linear designs, common in performance bats these days, makes compression tests less useful in predicting exit speeds.
-As well, quick and accessible compression measurements, made possible by field level compressors, lack precision required to make honest correlations to ball exit speeds.
+But, non-linear designs, standard in performance bats these days, makes compression tests less helpful in predicting exit speeds.
+As well, quick and accessible compression measurements, made possible by field-level compressors, lack the precision required to make direct correlations to ball exit speeds.

 Measuring only how loose the springs are in your trampoline tells you virtually nothing about how high you can jump.

 We asked several industry experts from a major manufacturer to comment on the usefulness of bat compression.
 Read below what they had to say about bat compression tests predictive power of ball exit speeds.

 Here is a sampling of compression tests we took on bats at Bat Digest.
 As we say in this article, making full-on determinations about ball exit speeds based on these numbers doesn’t mean very much.
 You can see this list on our ball exit speed spreadsheet too.